(Ethiopian red lentil stew)

 - Red lentils, rinsed -- 1 pound

 - Water or stock -- 4 cups

 - Place the onion, garlic and ginger in a food processor or blender and puree.
 Add a little water if necessary.

 - Heat the oil, butter or niter kibbeh in a large, heavy-bottomed saucepan over medium flame.
 Add turmeric, paprika and cayenne pepper and stir rapidly to color the oil and cook spices through, about 30 seconds.

-- Add the onion puree and sauté until the excess moisture evaporates and the onion loses its raw aroma, about 5-10 minutes.
+- Add the onion puree and sauté until the excess moisture evaporates and the onion loses its raw aroma, about 5 to 10 minutes.
 Do not burn.

 - Add lentils and water to the saucepan.
 Bring to a boil, reduce heat to low, and simmer until lentils are cooked through and fall apart, about 30 to 40 minutes.
 Add water if necessary to keep the lentils from drying out.

 - Stir in salt and pepper to taste and serve.

 Lentil Wat Variations

 - Shiro Wat: Use split green peas instead of lentils.
 In Ethiopia, shiro wat is made with a premade mix of powdered green peas and spices.
 But as this mix is virtually impossible to purchase outside Ethiopia, split green peas are an acceptable substitute.